swestastic/Ising_NLCE/README.md

 ### Key Terms

 - **Order:** Number of sites in a cluster
-- **Symmetrically Distinct Clusters:** Unique "base" clusters which cannot be defined in terms of other symmetrically distinct clusters in the same order.
+- **Symmetrically Distinct Clusters:** Unique clusters which cannot be defined in terms of other symmetrically distinct clusters in the same order.
-- **Topologically Distinct Clusters:** Clusters which share the same Hamiltonian.
-Although they are symmetrically distinct, they are effectively the same cluster with additional kinks.
-For example, the right angle order 3 cluster can be topologically reduced to the order straight line order 3 cluster, becuase they have sufficiently similar bonds.
-There is probably a better explanation of this to be had, although topologically distinct clusters aren't actually implemented yet so I don't have much experience with them.
+- **Topologically Distinct Clusters:** Unique clusters which cannot be defined in terms of other topologically distinct clusters in the same order.
+Multiple symmetrically distinct clusters can be topologically the same, so using the approach drastically decreases the number of clusters we use.
 - **Multiplicity:** Number of possible embeddings of a specific symmetrically distinct cluster in the lattice.
 - **Weight**: Number of possible embeddings of a specific smaller order cluster in a larger order cluster.

-### Cluster Creation
+### Symmetrically Distinct Cluster Creation

 To begin, we want to calculate all of the possible valid clusters for each order we want to use.
 The order refers to the number of sites in each cluster, so an order 1 cluster will have 1 site, order 2 will have 2 sites, etc.